hsoleymani/Random-walk-App/README.md

 # Random-walk https://rand-walk.herokuapp.com/
-The random walk application receives number of steps and simulates a walk in a random direction with equal strep sizes (one unit)
+The random walk application receives number of steps and simulates a walk in a random direction with equal strep sizes (one unit).
+Then the histogram plots the distance from the origin for each runs.